 Wilhelm Welsch's Cologne-based outfit that sells all the standard fonts, many under new names.
 Typically about 1DM per font (in packs of 500).
 Goes also under the name Quick Brown Fox (QBF), and is related to (identical to?)
 Softmaker.
 In the seventies, they made some original fonts at Brendel Type Studio such as Diamante and Dragon, but what is the relationship between Brendel Type Studio and Brendel Informatik?
 Their collection grew and included many semi-clones from major foundries (example: Equipe is like Emigre's Mason, and so forth).
 In 2000, FontShop sued them for placing 17 of their fonts on their CD, and Brendel lost and had to cough up a lot of money.
 Mark Johannson explains: "The B+P fonts seem to be the earliest and now float freely between Brendel Informatik and Softmaker 's, sometimes renamed, sometimes not.
 Brendel also did fonts for Serif software (Page Plus, Draw Plus etc.) using the SF suffix.
 It is not unusual, if you open the SF/Softmaker/Brendel/BP fonts up with a font editor, that you'll find one of the other company's names for it still buried in there in either the TT or T1 ID field!!
 I'm guessing Softmaker (in Nuremberg) was a software publisher who acquired some type of rights along the lines.
 They still make software (Softmaker Office is their biggie) and still sell fonts.
 Brendel still operates out of Cologne and still sells fonts under the "Quick Brown Fox" foundry name.
 The catalogs between them are pretty identical even down to most font names."

-A shady company that sells a 10,000+ truetype font CD, ClickArt Fonts 2, for 20 USD.
+A shady company that sold a 10,000+ truetype font CD, ClickArt Fonts 2, for 20 USD, in the late 1990s, early 2000s.
 Most of these fonts are shamelessly renamed fonts from elsewhere.
-Some have made it to the free site Dafont: Varsity (athletic lettering), Continuum (monoline squarish sans), Tabitha (script), Stars&Stripes.
+Some have made it to the free site Dafont: Varsity Regular (1996, athletic lettering), Continuum (monoline squarish sans), Tabitha (script), Stars&Stripes.
 [Google] [More] ⦿

 Castcraft [3649 W Chase Ave Skokie, IL 60026], showed off a comprehensive library of fonts, all with extended character sets for multi-language typography.
 OptiFont is a trademark filed in 1990 by Fredric J. Kreiter of Castcraft.
 Castcraft sold a CD-ROM Type Library Volume 1 at 200 USD.
 Its entire font collection was sold for 1000 USD.
 It also made some custom fonts.
 Most post-1990 fonts have the prefix OPTI.
 For example, OPTI-Peking is an oriental simulation font.
 OPTI-Favrile is a copy of Tom Carnase's Favrile (WTC).